FMMGroupVa/FMMECG3D/README.md

 ## Overview

 This repository provides a collection of functions to perform a 3D FMM<sub>ecg</sub> model [1].
-The model accurately reproduces the electrocardiogram and vectocardiogram signals of any diseased or healthy heart, bringing together different systems in a single model.
+The model accurately reproduces the electrocardiogram signals of any diseased or healthy heart.
 Furthermore, a novel algorithm accurately identifies the model parameters.
 This new discovery represents a revolution in electrocardiography research, solving one of the main problems in this field.
 It is especially useful for the automatic diagnosis of cardiovascular diseases, patient follow-up or decision-making on new therapies.

 ## How to use